 My wife and I bought our second house in 2013, when interest rates were similar to what they are today.
 We were still paying off my wife’s student loan debt, so it was important to keep our mortgage payment below $750 per month.
 We ended up securing a $150,000, 30-year mortgage at an interest rate of just 3.5 percent.

 The payment was only $674 per month, and we were ecstatic.

 We wouldn’t have been so lucky had we been shopping for a home loan just 10 years earlier.
-Interest rates were hovering around six percent at the time, which would have put that same mortgage at $899 per month.
-We wouldn’t be able to buy the home we wanted because it would have been unaffordable to us.
+Interest rates were hovering around six percent, which would have put that same mortgage at $899 per month.
+We wouldn’t have been able to buy the home we wanted because it would have been unaffordable.
 The 2.5 percent higher interest rate at that time would have added $225 extra to our payment schedule.
 That’s almost a 33 percent increase.
 In fact, if we wanted to stick to our $750-per-month maximum payment, we could only have taken out a mortgage for roughly $125,000.
 And if we wanted to stick to the $674 mortgage payment we ended up getting, we could only have taken out a mortgage for roughly $112,400.

 To give you an idea of the worst-case scenario, mortgage rates were 18.45 percent in October 1981, according to Freddie Mac.
 My $150,000, 30-year mortgage would have had a monthly payment of $1,931.
 We definitely wouldn’t have bought our home back then!

 Many people will look at rising interest rates and rush into buying a home.
 I don’t think anyone should do that.
 Yes, lower interest rates mean lower mortgage payments.
 But if you rush into buying a home, you might end up in financial trouble.

 Interest rates may not increase for years to come.
 In 2013, when I bought a home, everyone said interest rates would go up significantly in the coming years.
 But here we are in 2017 with near record-low rates again.